Policies

 defenseclaw policy list # every named policy on disk

-defenseclaw policy show <name> # full content of one policy
+defenseclaw policy show my-policy # normalized summary of one policy

-defenseclaw policy activate <name> # set as active
+defenseclaw policy activate my-policy # set as active

 defenseclaw policy validate # validates data.json schema + compiles bundled Rego

-defenseclaw policy test [-v] # runs `opa test` against the bundled Rego (requires `opa` on PATH)
+defenseclaw policy test --verbose # runs `opa test` against the bundled Rego (requires `opa` on PATH)

-policy show and policy activate always take a policy name, not a filesystem path. policy validate checks that data.json parses, that every severity tier in actions and scanner_overrides has the required fields, and that the bundled Rego modules compile (it is not an opa fmt --diff).
+policy show and policy activate always take a policy name, not a filesystem path. policy show renders a normalized summary rather than the source YAML. policy validate checks that data.json parses, that every severity tier in actions and scanner_overrides has the required fields, and that the bundled Rego modules compile (it is not an opa fmt --diff).
 Both validate and test only accept --rego-dir to override the bundled Rego location; neither takes a path argument or --fixtures.
-There is no policy diff subcommand — compare named policies by reading them back through policy show <a> and policy show <b>.
+There is no policy diff subcommand; compare custom YAML files with diff or another YAML-aware tool.

 See also